 We know that receiving the diagnosis of deafness for your child can often be unexpected and unsettling, and that you will have many questions and concerns.

 On this page we hope to reassure you and provide answers to some of the questions parents of newly diagnosed babies and children commonly ask us.

-  We will also show you some videos of parents and children at The Elizabeth Foundation, along with stories showing what young adults with hearing loss can go on to achieve.
+We will also show you some videos of parents and children at The Elizabeth Foundation, along with stories showing what young deaf adults can go on to achieve.